-The role of women un improving the human security of a household is multifaceted.
-Women who participate in the labor force supplement household income, gain enhanced skills, and exercise greater control of economic allocations improving overall welfare by enabling consumption of a diverse and nutritious diets, facilitating access to healthcare, sanitation, health insurance, and reducing risks associated with single source earnings etc. Further, women's labor force participation may increase their bargaining power, resulting in prioritization of spending on nutrition, education, and health.
+The role of women in improving the human security of a household is multifaceted.
+Women who participate in the labor force supplement household income, gain enhanced skills, and exercise greater control over economic allocations, improving overall welfare by enabling the consumption of a diverse and nutritious diet, facilitating access to healthcare, sanitation, and health insurance, and reducing risks associated with single-source earnings.
+Furthermore, women's labor force participation may increase their bargaining power, leading to a prioritization of spending on nutrition, education, and health

-Climate change risk, characterized by extreme weather events and environmental degradation, presents significant challenges to household's human security.
+Climate change risk, characterized by extreme weather events and environmental degradation, presents significant challenges to households' human security.
 Female labor force participation (FLFP) can act as a moderating factor in this relationship by changing how households respond to climate-related shocks.
 Climate risks disrupt agricultural productivity and access to nutritious food.
 Additionally, climate-related extreme weather events and environmental changes exacerbate health risks through malnutrition, diseases, and reduced access to healthcare.
-Livelihoods for many a households tend to be climate-sensitive resulting in increased volatility in earnings.
+Livelihoods for many households tend to be climate-sensitive, resulting in increased volatility in earnings.